 GoodWhat speeds are people actually getting?

-Gigabit reaches 91% of Newtown and St Leonard's, Exeter (EX1), and the fastest available is 1,000 Mbps.
+Gigabit reaches 91% of Newtown and St Leonard's (EX1), and the fastest available is 1,000 Mbps.
 The full split by band is below.

-What broadband coverage does Newtown and St Leonard's, Exeter (EX1) have?
+What broadband coverage does Newtown and St Leonard's (EX1) have?

-Superfast broadband reaches 97% of Newtown and St Leonard's, Exeter (EX1) premises but gigabit only 91%, so around 6% of homes can get fast broadband but not the fastest.
+Superfast broadband reaches 97% of Newtown and St Leonard's (EX1) premises but gigabit only 91%, so around 6% of homes can get fast broadband but not the fastest.

-Can I rely on mobile broadband in Newtown and St Leonard's, Exeter (EX1)?
+Can I rely on mobile broadband in Newtown and St Leonard's (EX1)?

-Outdoor 5G reaches 98% of Newtown and St Leonard's, Exeter (EX1) homes.
+Outdoor 5G reaches 98% of Newtown and St Leonard's (EX1) homes.
 Here is how mobile holds up if the line drops.

 5G & 4G home broadband

-Outdoor 5G covers 98% of Newtown and St Leonard's, Exeter (EX1), enough for a 5G home-broadband hub to stand in for a fixed line.
+Outdoor 5G covers 98% of Newtown and St Leonard's (EX1), enough for a 5G home-broadband hub to stand in for a fixed line.

-How Newtown and St Leonard's, Exeter (EX1) compares within Exeter
+How Newtown and St Leonard's (EX1) compares within Exeter

-Across 4 postcode districts in Exeter, by premises count, typical speed and gigabit coverage.
+Across 4 postcode districts in Exeter, by connection count, typical speed and gigabit coverage.

 Nearby areas